lerna-lite/lerna-lite/packages/publish/README.md

 Check out [Per-Package Configuration](#per-package-configuration) for more details about publishing scoped packages, custom registries, and custom dist-tags.

-> If you're using [npm automation access token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-access-tokens) please remember to [disable lerna access verification feature](#--no-verify-access).
-Automation token doesn't grant permissions needed for the verification to be successful.
-[Click here to read more about this issue](https://github.com/lerna/lerna/issues/2788).

 ## Positionals

 ### semver `--bump from-git`